 Existing as a proving ground for Red Bull’s young drivers, Toro Rosso has seen plenty of talent pass through its door since the team was founded in 2006.
-The team is renamed as AlphaTauri for the 2020 season.
+The team was renamed as AlphaTauri ahead of the 2020 season.

 |First F1 Appearance||2006 Bahrain Grand Prix|

 Toro Rosso came into being in 2006 after Red Bull bought the Minardi team.
 Minardi had raced in Formula One since 1985, starting 340 Grands Prix and scoring 38 points over their time in the sport.
 Toro Rosso – Italian for Red Bull – exist as proving ground for drivers from Red Bull’s young driver programme.
 The team have seen plenty of talent pass through since its inception, with varying degrees of success.
 The team are based in Faenza, in northern Italy.